How To Prepare For And Deal With Earthquakes

 Earthquakes are probably the most difficult type of disaster to prepare for, for two reasons.
 First, there is absolutely no warning when one is going to strike.
 Second, you never know how or where it’s going to strike.
 Two earthquakes of the same magnitude aren’t necessarily going to have the same destructive capability.
 A shallow 5.0 quake, can potentially create more damages and injury than a 7.0 quake centered deep within the earth.
 Shallow earthquakes mean more shaking and more cracks and fissures in the earth, which in turn damages more buildings, streets and injures more people.
 You also have to factor in how close the earthquake is to your home and where your home is located.
 We once experienced a 1.5 quake that was centered very close to our home and knocked books off the shelves – while a 6.4 earthquake 30 or 40 miles away got us out of bed, but left our possessions exactly where they were the night before.

-The second, is to make sure that you’re able to grab everything you need – necessities, keepsakes, vital information – and leave for a safer location, in less than ten minutes.
+The Second Step, is to make sure that you’re able to grab everything you need – necessities, keepsakes, vital information – and leave for a safer location, in less than ten minutes.
 It’s a lot easier than it sounds.
 All you need is to do is to take the necessary steps now, to ensure you have access to all the items and information that will help you get back to living your normal life, as quickly and easily as possible.
+You'll also want to make sure that the things that are most vital to you -- your important papers, financial and insurance information, treasured photos, videos and music and scannable keepsakes are backed up onto a portable hard drive and stored in a safe deposit box or safe, in the town where you will go during evacuation.
+That way it will be safe, sound and waiting for you when you arrive.

 The best way to physically prepare for earthquakes, is to think through the different scenarios that could take place.
-If a quake is large enough to have to “deal with” chances are, the electricity is going to go out.
+If a quake is large enough to have to “deal with,” chances are the electricity is going to go out.
 Telephone and/or cell service could also be down.
-In Calexico, power lines fell, plunging the city into darkness.
+In Japan, Haiti and Calexico, power lines fell, plunging the city into darkness.
 That means not only means you won’t have light, but you also won’t have power for computers or televisions and radios.
 Grocery and drug stores won’t be able to ring up purchases, ATMs won’t work, garage door openers might not function.
-Name any tool in this world and chances are it’s powered by electricity.
+Name any tool or convenience we rely on in this world and chances are it’s powered by electricity.

 So your first defense is making sure that you always have an alternative source of power, battery powered flashlights, extra cash, a supply of canned or frozen food that doesn’t need to be cooked to be eaten, and the all-important supply of water – enough to last you and everyone in your family for three days.
-Your home or neighborhood might be damaged.
-Broken glass and rocks will be strewn everywhere.
-Rubber-soled shoes, a warm jacket and other emergency gear should be easily reachable from your bed or right inside your closet.
+Since your home or neighborhood might have significant damage, keep rubber-soled shoes, a warm jacket and other emergency gear within reach of your bed or right inside your closet.
+Rubber soled shoes will protect your feet from the broken glass and rocks that will probably be strewn everywhere.

-But I want you to think about something.
-Think about the last few earthquakes – or hurricanes for that matter.
-Think about the coverage you saw on CNN or the local news.
-Think about the faces of the people in the midst of the quake zone or the storm.
 They looked shell-shocked, terrified, lost.
 Most of those people, were at least moderately prepared for a disaster.
 Those in earthquake country most likely had stockpiled some food and water, those in hurricane country might even have evacuated and done everything their local news and emergency authorities told them to do.
 And yet, after the disaster, they were standing there, scared and helpless, because their homes, the people they loved, and basically their entire lives have been destroyed to the point that their own existence was now unrecognizable.
 All of those people, rich and poor, young and old — they all had one thing in common.
 They had NO idea where to go and what to do from here.
+That's exactly what happened to families in Japan after their earthquake.
+If you'd like to read more about that, take a look at Living In A Cardboard House.

 And THAT – knowing what to do and where to go after the disaster, is step three.
 The most important step of all.